Flooding advice for residents

 Even if your home is not directly at risk from flooding, we can all be affected by the consequences of an unexpected event.
-Flash flooding usually arises as a result of heavy rain over a short space of time and has caused a great deal of disruption.
+Flash flooding usually arises as a result of heavy rain over a short space of time and can cause a great deal of disruption.
 Unlike river flooding, surface water flooding is much more difficult to predict.

-If you have a river, stream, ditch or culvert running through or alongside your property, you are most likely considered a 'riparian owner'.
+Additionally; if you have a river, stream, ditch or culvert running through or alongside your property you are most likely considered a 'riparian owner'.
 You have responsibility for the maintenance and upkeep of the watercourse to ensure that it is not a flood risk to other people or property.

 Tewkesbury Flood Wardens are volunteers who act as the "eyes and ears" in their communities.
 They act as a key contact with Tewkesbury Borough's emergency officer, both to receive and pass on messages, and to update from their patch.